ahmedhumza94/SimpleThreadCalculator/README.md

 SimpleThreadCalculator /path/to/file.json --verbose
 ```

+You can find an example JSON file with the sample data in SimpleThreadCalculator/Sources/SimpleThreadCalculator/Resources/examples.json

 ## Running Tests

 To run the test suite run the following from the root package directory